Frequently Asked Questions

 Can I choose the shower tray drain grate?

 The Showerlay comes with a standard stainless steel Dallmer drain grate, but for something a bit more special you can opt for the solid brushed steel version of the grate, called the Quadra.

 Can the Showerlay be cut?

 Yes, because the slope is constant from the outside to the drain, even after cutting off 10 or 20cm from one of the sides, the remaining surface will still be sloping.

 Like Marmox Multiboard, the Showerlay has a core of extruded polystyrene.
 It is impossible for moisture to pass through this.
 The drain frame is fitted in the factory which also guarantees that water will not be able to pass through this product.
 The only places water can penetrate is at the edges where the Showerlay meets the wall or the rest of the floor – these joints must be waterproofed with waterproof tape or similar.

-Yes, the Showerlay can be used either concrete floors or wooden floors.
+Yes, the Showerlay can be used in wet room showers on either concrete floors or wooden floors.

-Our instructions say that that tiles smaller than 5cm x 5cm should not be used, this is because very small mosaic tiles do not spread the load and if for example, a step ladder, a wheelchair or a bath stool press onto a mosaic the point load could distort the showerlay underneath.
+Our instructions say that tiles smaller than 5cm x 5cm should not be used, because very small mosaic tiles do not spread the load and if, for example, a step ladder, a wheelchair or a bath stool press onto a mosaic the point load could distort the Showerlay underneath.
 However, for light domestic use only, small mosaic tiles can be used.

-No, the drains (point drain and linear) are designed for use with a tiled finish only.
+No, the shower floor drains (point drain and linear) are designed for use with a tiled finish only.

 No, the normal Showerlay cannot sit directly on joists.
 It must be supported underneath by a flat surface.